What Is the Difference Between Glass and Crystal?

 Glass is a transparent material that can be melted down and molded into solid shapes.
 It is made from sand, soda ash, and limestone, but other minerals like silica and barium can be added to manipulate its color, durability, and thickness.

-Glass with a low mineral count is non-porous, which makes glass dishwasher safe and heat-resistant.
-Some popular types of glass used in public settings are borosilicate glass, commonly used for glass food storage containers, and fuzed quartz glass used for camera lenses and lab equipment.
+Glass with a low mineral count is non-porous, which makes glass dishwasher-safe and heat-resistant.
+Some popular types of glass used in public settings are borosilicate glass, commonly used for glass food storage containers, and fused quartz glass used for camera lenses and lab equipment.

 What Is Crystal?

-Crystal glass is a transparent material made with the same ingredients as glass, but with added lead-oxide or metal-oxide.
-The additional ingredients make the crystal retain its integrity even when cut or blown.
-The added ingredients in crystal glass makes the material slightly porous, giving it the ability to refract light brilliantly.
-However, this also means that the material is not dishwasher safe.
+Crystal glass is a transparent material made with the same ingredients as glass but with added lead oxide or metal oxide.
+Thanks to these additional ingredients, crystal retains its integrity even when cut or blown.
+Crystal glasses' material is slightly porous so it refracts light brilliantly.
+However, this also means some forms of crystal are not dishwasher safe.
+Always check the manufacturer's instructions for how to clean and polish glassware.

-Crystal is produced by companies around the globe and can be made with varying levels of lead-oxide.
-Unlike the name suggests, crystal glass does not actually contain a crystalline structure in its material compound.
+Crystal is produced by companies around the globe and can be made with varying levels of lead oxide.
+Despite what its name suggests, crystal glass does not contain a crystalline structure in its material compound.
 The name is derived from the Italian term “Cristallo”, which was used for high-end hand-blown glass in Murano, Italy.
 Its association with sophistication makes crystal desirable and higher in price than glass.

-Glass and crystal are both made by being heated in a furnace until molten.
-They are then blown by a glassblower and shaped into the desired designs.
-However, the two materials do feature various differences, from their chemical composition and weight down to how they refract light and reverberate sound.
-We take a close look at their differences below to clarify why crystal comes with a higher price point.
+Glass and crystal are both heated in a furnace until molten, blown by a glassblower, and then shaped into the desired designs.
+However, the two materials feature differences.
+From their chemical composition and weight to how they refract light and reverberate sound, crystal and glass products offer different user experiences.
+We compare their differences below to clarify why crystal tableware is more expensive.

 Appearance Differences

-• Crystal: Crystal boasts incredible clarity, which makes it a desirable choice for high-end glassware and decorations.
+- Crystal: Crystal boasts incredible clarity, which makes it a desirable choice for high-end types of glassware and decorations.

 Weight Differences

-• Glass: Glass is lighter in weight in comparison to crystal pieces of the same design.
+- Glass: Glass products are lighter than crystal pieces of the same design.

-• Crystal: Because crystal contains lead or other metals, it tends to be heavier in weight than standard glass of the same design.
+- Crystal: Because crystal contains lead or other metals, it tends to be heavier than standard glass of the same design.

 Thickness Differences

-• Crystal: Crystal can be heated at lower temperatures than glass because of the lead and potassium carbonate in the composition.
-This allows for the glassblower to more easily work the material and make it thin.
-The additional chemicals also help the material to remain strong while being stretched further than glass.
+- Crystal: Crystal can be heated at lower temperatures than glass because of the lead and potassium carbonate in the composition.
+This allows the glassblower to work the material into a thin yet sturdy design.
+The additional chemicals also help the material remain strong when stretched further than glass.

 Cut Differences